-Before I cook these Swedish meatballs, I gently press a little indentation in the top of each one, to make a little holder for some of the fruit sauce.
-After the Swedish meatballs are cooked, I roll them lightly in the “gravy” (as my Minnesota Swedish neighbors called it), then spoon a little cranberry sauce in the indentations.
-The trick with this Swedish meatballs recipe is to have everything ready and waiting for the meatballs the moment they come out of the oven.
-I prefer cranberry sauce, but lingonberry jam is classic and any tart jelly or jam would be good.
-I like the hint of allspice in meatballs.
-That spice isn’t used much anymore, and it should be.
-Here, the Swedish meatballs are a first course, but they would make a good main course, too.–Cindy Pawlcyn
+Before I cook these meatballs, I gently press a little indentation into the top of each one, to make a little holder for some of the fruit sauce.
+After the meatballs are cooked, I roll them lightly in the “gravy” (as my Minnesota Swedish neighbors called it), then spoon a little cranberry sauce in the indentations.
+The trick with this recipe is to have everything ready and waiting for the meatballs the moment they come out of the oven.
+I prefer cranberry sauce, but lingonberry jam is classic and any tart jelly or jam would be good.–Cindy Pawlcyn

 - 1/4 cup minced yellow onion

 - 1 1/2 cups fresh bread crumbs

 - Freshly ground black pepper